 Brown’s play style reminds me of a young Dwayne Wade.
-I’m not saying he’s that good, but his all-around two-way game and strong body resembles the Marquette star.
+I’m not saying he’s that good, but his all-around two-way game and strong body resemble the Marquette star.
 If he can refine his shooting, the rest of his skills will be appreciated more.
-He averaged 11.8 points, 5.6 rebounds, and 3.2 assists as well as 1.5 steals a game.
+He averaged 11.8 points, 5.6 rebounds, and 3.2 assists, as well as 1.5 steals a game.
 Being the best player on a potential top-25 team will put the lights on Bowen.

 27. Yante Maten (Georgia, Senior Forward)

 Every team in the SEC knows how tough Maten is to slow down.
 The big, inside-out post averaged 18.2 points and 6.8 rebounds against consistent double teams.
 He is just that good.
 Any coach would take Maten on their team, so expect Georgia to savor the last year they have the All-American hopeful.